Tyrael122/Elevator/README.md

 You can also press multiple floors, and it will follow a pre-designed order: it'll go from top to bottom.

 I uploaded all files from the Visual Studio Folder.
+The main logic is in "Forms1.cs".
+You may as well just download all the files and it should work just fine.